-When it comes to project planning and scheduling projects, consider using a Gantt chart.
+When it comes to project planning and scheduling unlimited projects, consider using a Gantt chart.
 These horizontal bar charts will illustrate two important elements of a task: the duration and the hierarchy.
 The Gantt chart will connect to the tasks that are on your Kanban board (we talk about Kanban boards below) in order to automatically update the project’s progress.

 Source: Team Gantt